 - Emergency Address: Displays the address provided to first responders when dialing an emergency number.
 Make sure this address is correct.

-- Business Hours: Change the times when you can answer calls.
-By default, inbound calls outside of business hours will be forwarded to the your voicemail.
+- Business/Closed/Holiday Hours: Change the times when you can answer calls.

 - Voicemail Greeting: Audio that plays before Zoom Phone routes calls to your voicemail.
 You can customize this by recording audio directly in the web portal or uploading an audio file.